jhintz24/alvin/README.md

 python alvin.py -appname YOUR_APP_NAME
 ```
 and replace YOUR_APP_NAME with the name of the output app (i.e. cool-app.py)

+## Commands
+Alvin can currently handle commands for text, color, position, and basic events for buttons and labels.
+Example commands include:
+* Create a new app
+* Add a label that says "hello world"
+* Make the label blue
+* Add a button that says press me
+* Move the label to the bottom
+* Change the button color to red
+* Make the say "it worked" when I press the button
+* Move the button to the right
+* Remove the label

 ## Third-Party Tools
 Alvin uses the following third-party tools: